Ritter128/dmxvirtualcpu/README.md

 This will be a brief overiew to the language.

 Macros, that represent opcodes, are used to form instructions.
-The code is written in a BYTE list that is sent to the interpreter.
+The code is written in a byte list that is sent to the interpreter.
 Each macro is one byte long.

 Example: